e-kwsm/nwchem-wiki/Nudged-Elastic-Band-and-Zero-Temperature-String-Methods.md

 @zts Bead number   20  Potential Energy =     -92.882700859222
 ```
 A plotting program (e.g. gnuplot, xmgrace) can be used to look at final
-path as well as the the convergence of the path
+path as well as the convergence of the path
 i.e.,
 ```
 [WE24397:NEB/Example2/perm] bylaska% gnuplot